 Recommendation Source Action Who When Advocate for funding for childcare services and expanded amenities to support youth activities Council Community Determine priority locations for childcare centres.
 Identify staffing needs and funding for trained personnel.
 Identify facilities to support youth support re sports centres, music, and dance hubs etc. Council, state government Short term - ongoing Advocate for worker accommodation Council Community Develop a plan for specific worker accommodation sites throughout the municipality including size and scale.
 Assess current planning scheme limitations or challenges.
 Promote as an investment opportunity via an investment prospectus for the municipality.
 Identify builders and developers.
 Council, state government and business community Short term Advocate for improved water pressure in our towns Council Community Determine staging of upgrades required.
 Develop advocacy paper.
 Council, state government and business community Short term Development of investment prospectus Council Identify and prioritise major capital projects that require additional government and/or private contributions.
 Develop investment prospectus to raise state-wide awareness of new investment opportunities in the municipality.
 Set annual goals for new investments introduced.
 Prepare an advocacy plan and pitch document to promote investment and funding requirements, focusing on municipality's needs, as well as economic and social benefits to be realised.
 Council, community and WSMD Short term Industrial estates promotion Community Develop a clear plan for the promotion of the Kaniva Industrial Estate and investigate the potential to expand the Edenhope Industrial Estate.
-Council, WSMD Short term Identify initiatives to address the housing shortage Council Community Prepare and implement targeted settlement plans for Harrow, Apsley, Kaniva, Goroke and Edenhope that facilitate development.
+Council, WSMD Short term West Wimmera Lakes marketing and water levels app Council Tourism Strategy Secure state government grant to develop an app for informing on lake water levels and facilities.
+Engage appropriate skilled app development company.
+Monitor and update data on the app on a monthly basis.
+Council, State Government Short term Identify initiatives to address the housing shortage Council Community Explore the development of the rural living zone and township zone small sub-divisions for Kaniva and Edenhope.
+Rural living zone sub-divisions in Apsley, Harrow and Goroke for lifestyle blocks.
 Identify sites for smaller-scale subdivisions.
 Work with the state government for infrastructure support.
+One new subdivision planned and released by 2026.
 Council, Dept of Planning and RDV Short - medium- term